-- Moving a column in an ADF Read-only Table component If an end user moves a column of an ADF Read-only Table component to be the left-most column of the table, ADF Desktop Integration generates an exception when the end user tries to download data. - To resolve the problem, the end user must close and reopen the workbook without saving changes. - Deleting an Integrated Excel Worksheet If an end user deletes an integrated Excel worksheet, ADF Desktop Integration generates an exception when the end user tries to save the integrated Excel workbook. - To resolve the problem, the end user must close and reopen the workbook without saving changes. - Switching modes when Excel filtering is active in an ADF Table component If the end user has applied Excel filtering to an ADF Table component at runtime and tries to switch to design mode without removing filtering, ADF Desktop Integration generates an exception.
+Moving a column in an ADF Read-only Table component - If the end user moves a column of an ADF Read-only Table component to be the leftmost column of the table, ADF Desktop Integration generates an exception when the end user tries to download data.

+To resolve the problem, the end user must close and reopen the workbook without saving changes.

+Deleting an Integrated Excel Worksheet - If the end user deletes an integrated Excel worksheet, ADF Desktop Integration generates an exception when the end user tries to save the integrated Excel workbook.

-To resolve the problem, the end user must remove the filter before switching to design mode.
+To resolve the problem, the end user must close and reopen the workbook without saving changes.